Benedict Arnold marched from Westover to Four Mile Creek, where the British camped on the night of January 4, 1781

 The troops started to disembark at Jamestown, but Arnold countermanded his order once he learned a large group of militia were preparing to resist him there.
 Arnold was looking for glory and willing to fight, but his orders were to minimize the risk of a defeat.

-The flotilla sailed further upstream, and at Hood's Point the Virginians tried to block his advance.
-A small fort there, opposite Weyanoke Point, had cannon which could reach all ships maneuvering through the shipping channel narrowed by sandbars.
+The flotilla sailed further upstream on the James River, and at Hood's Point the Virginians tried to block his advance.
+A small fort on the south ban there, located opposite Weyanoke Point, had cannon which could reach all ships maneuvering through the shipping channel narrowed by sandbars.

-Cannon on the British ships raked the American fortification, and troops landed downstream for a land assault.
-The Virginians withdrew, abandoning five artillery pieces at the fort.
+Cannon on the British ships raked the American fortification and troops landed downstream for a land assault.
+The Virginians withdrew, abandoning five artillery pieces at Hoods Fort.

-Instead of raiding south to Petersburg as Baron von Steuben anticipated, the British and Hessians marched quickly to Richmond.
-Richmond was the capital of the rebellious colony of Virginia, so its capture would provide both political symbolism as well as military benefits.
+Instead of raiding south to Petersburg as Baron von Steuben anticipated, Arnold marched quickly to Richmond.
+Richmond was the new capital of the rebellious colony of Virginia, so its capture would provide both political symbolism as well as military benefits.

-Benedict Arnold sailed past the Virgiia fort at Hood's Point and landed at Westover on January 4, 1781
+Benedict Arnold sailed past the Virginia fort at Hood's Point and landed at Westover on January 4, 1781

 Source: ESRI, ArcGIS Online

-The local militia sought to harass them, but the invaders had no difficulty rebuilding bridges that had been destroyed to slow the march and allow time for more units in the Virginia militia to arrive.
-The British reached Richmond on the afternoon of January 5.
+The local militia sought to harass Arnold's force, but the invaders had no difficulty rebuilding bridges that had been destroyed to slow the march and allow time for more units in the Virginia militia to arrive.
+The British reached Richmond on the afternoon of January 5, a day after their landing at Westover.

-General Arnold had the Hessians disperse the 200 Virginia militia assembled on Church Hill.
+On the eastern edge of Richmond, General Arnold had the Hessians disperse the 200 Virginia militia who had assembled on Church Hill.
 Lieutenant Colonel John Graves Simcoe led the Queens Rangers six miles upstream to Westham, where there was a foundry and a stockpile of military supplies.
-The Rangers, accompanied by the 80th Regiment and some Hessians, destroyed cannon by breaking off the trunions.
+The Queens Rangers, accompanied by the 80th Regiment and some Hessians, destroyed cannon by breaking off the trunnions.
 They also dumped 700 barrels of gunpowder into the river, and burned the two powder mills and other buildings.

-Arnold himself set up a base at what is now the northwest corner of 19th and East Main streets, while his men camped at Saint John's Church.
-He offered to spare the town if the Virginians would gather tobacco and other valuables which the British would then claim as prize goods, but Governor Thomas Jefferson refused.
+Arnold himself set up a base at what is now the northwest corner of 19th and East Main streets; his men camped at the Henrico Parish Church (later renamed Saint John's Church).
+He offered to spare the new capital from destruction if the Virginians would gather tobacco and other valuables, which the British would then claim as prize goods.
+Governor Thomas Jefferson refused.

 Captain Johann Ewald described the raid as equivalent to freebooting pirates marauding through settlements near the shoreline.
 Resistance by the Virginia militia on the march to Richmond and the return to Westover was negligible, and:3